 The workflow requires one input parameter.
 In the next image it is named payload and it is of the type Properties.
-This is a composite data type that will contain all fields coming from vRA.
+This is a data type that will contain all fields coming from vRA.

 There are two required output parameters: approved, a boolean to report the approval decision (yes/no) back to vRA and fieldValues of the Properties type that will contain the Business Justification for the approvers response to the request.

 The first scripting element in the workflow gets the required data from the payload properties object that came from vRA.

 //get the Properties-object with the requestinfo var requestInfo = new Properties; requestInfo = payload.get("requestInfo"); //get the info we need from the request itemName = requestInfo.get("itemName"); reason = requestInfo.get("reason"); requestedBy = requestInfo.get("requestedBy"); description = requestInfo.get("description");

 This next element is the User Interaction element.
 It requires the two External Inputs from the next image: approved and businessJustification.

 You can also add the other fields that are updated in the previous scripting element as Attributes that you can use in the Presentation of this element.

 The third and final element is a scripting element that will update the fieldValues output parameter with the businessJustification answer form the approver.